EzeArcich/WeatherPulse-API/README.md

 - DTOs (`CityLocationDTO`, `WeatherReadingDTO`, `WeatherReportDTO`)
 - Contracts (`GeocodingProvider`, `ForecastProvider`)

-This keeps your app stable even if you swap providers later.
+This keeps the app stable even if you swap providers later.

 ---